OlivierLD/raspberry-coffee/Algebra/README.md

 ---

+Two different aspects are presented in this module.

+- Some algebra implementation functions
+- Some ways to render graphics, in 2 and 3D.

+Several Python libraries already provide this kind of features, and they can be consumed by Jupyter Notebooks.

+This might not be the only way.
+That's what we want to show here.
+There is no reason why Java should lag behind.
+And `HTML5/CSS3/ES6` should also be able to implement the same kind of features as well.

+We'll see.

 ## Java Graphics (Generic Swing Graphics, GSG)

 This module also includes a _Swing based Java_ library for graphics (2 & 3D), that can be used in pure Swing applications,